Amoxicillin Brain Fog: What Research Shows

 Brain fog is not a medical diagnosis.
 It describes a group of common cognitive symptoms.
 These include slow thinking, trouble focusing, forgetfulness, and reduced mental clarity.
 People may feel less sharp or more easily distracted.

 Brain fog can affect work, reading, or daily planning.
-It does not mean the brain is damaged.
+This does not imply that the brain is damaged.
 It reflects temporary changes in brain function during stress or illness.

 Short-term vs persistent symptoms